& Elizabeth D. Walters Library

 The Stroud Mansion museum offers four floors of exhibit space highlighting the history of Monroe County.
 Permanent exhibits include artifacts that span local history, from the time of the native Americans to present day.
 Specialized collections and exhibits rotate throughout the year, focusing on the social, cultural, political and economic life of Monroe County.

-Featured room include an authentic Colonial-era cellar kitchen, the early 18th Century Stroud Room, and a Victorian parlor, as well as a tool and weapons room, antique toy room and a textile collection.
+Featured rooms include an authentic Colonial-era cellar kitchen, the early 18th Century Stroud Room, and a Victorian parlor, as well as a tool and weapons room, antique toy room and a textile collection.

 Portraits displayed throughout the building include figures of local and national interest.